terrimporter/12SvertebrateClassifier/README.md

 ### v3.0.0 North American Reference Set \*\*NEW\*\*

 This version was created from the NCBI nucleotide database [accessed March 9, 2023].
 This version contains 3,706 reference sequences, 4,007 taxa in total including 1,868 species.
 Set was filtered only include sequences at least 500bp+, sequences with no ambiguous bases, and records with Linnean binomial species names.
 Non-vertebrate outgroup sequences were added.
-Sequences were checked for human and non-vertebrate contaminants.  *This version of the database was filtered include only records from North America.*  For a reference set that includes global species, use v2.0.0.
+Sequences were checked for human and non-vertebrate contaminants.  *This version of the database only includes GenBank records from North America.*  For a reference set that includes global species, use v2.0.0.

 ### v2.0.0